Comparing 20 vendors in Lubricants across 101 criteria.

 Key trends highlighted in 360 Quadrants:

 - The lubricants market is witnessing high demand from end-use industries such as construction and mining in Asia Pacific and the Middle East & Africa.
-Additionally, industrial growth in these regions is expected to drive the demand for Group II and Group III base oil lubricants.
+Additionally, industrial growth in these regions is expected to drive the demand for Group II and Group III base oil lubricants, thereby flourishing the business of lubricants companies in the region.

 - The mineral oil lubricants segment is expected to dominate in 2023, in terms of value, owing to the growing demand for mineral oil in developing countries of Asia Pacific, the Middle East & Africa, and South America in the automotive sector.

-- There are a significant number of global players in this market, with top players like Shell plc (UK), ExxonMobil Corp.
-(USA), BP plc (UK), Chevron Corp.
-(USA), and PetroChina Company Ltd. (China) accounting for 30%-40% of it.
+- There are a significant number of global lubricants companies in this market, with top players like Shell plc (UK), ExxonMobil Corp.
+(USA), TotalEnergies (France), BP plc (UK), Chevron Corp.
+(USA), Sinopec (China) and PetroChina Company Ltd. (China).
+These Lubricants companies account for nearly 30%-40% of the entire lubricants market.

 The Full List